manuelbieh/amazon-product-api/README.md

 Setup a local API server for Amazon products which uses jsdom to scrape and extract product details.

 **Attention:** This software is not in any way affiliated with or approved by Amazon.
-In fact, this might be agains Amazon's ToS.
+In fact, the usage of this software might be against Amazon's ToS.
 Use it at your own risk!

 ```
 npm install